hack2skill/icc-eliminator-submission/README.md

 ![alt text](https://github.com/NandhaKishorM/icc-eliminator-submission/blob/main/Convai%20Innovations/screenshots/metrabs.png)

 ## Todo List
 1. We have recently introduced **CUTY**, a **3D avatar powered by our state-of-the-art 400M large language model**.
 The model leverages a Transformer-based architecture similar to **GPT** and includes **internet search capability**.
-It took us **two years** to develop and incorporates an API for intelligent interaction with a persona.
+It took us **two years** to develop and incorporates a **Cross platform API** for intelligent interaction with a **persona of cricket coach**.
 The model has been **fine-tuned on a cricket dataset** to enhance its accuracy.
 To experience its full potential, **kindly turn on the volume in the video demonstration**.
 CUTY is available both on the **web and VR platforms**.
 PS: Server has been turned off due to development and server cost(Nvidia A10 GPU costs)

 https://user-images.githubusercontent.com/48623612/222485817-e996263d-aced-4b49-9180-1f27246d3fb7.mp4

+You can find more details on the language models : https://convaiinnovations.com/

 2. Implement deep reinforcement learning to create an intelligent 3D avatar that can improve the user experience
 3. Add more master classes for batting